-B. If the secretary of health elects to have the defendant retained at the district court's local facilities, the qualified professional furnished by the state shall visit the local facilities not later than two weeks from the time of service of the court's evaluation order upon the secretary of health and:

-(1) after the evaluation of the defendant is completed, the qualified professional furnished by the state shall be available for deposition to declare his findings.
-The usual rules of evidence governing the use and admission of the deposition shall prevail; and

-(2) if the secretary of health finds that the qualified professional will be unable to initiate the evaluation within two weeks from the time of service of the court's evaluation order upon the secretary of health, the secretary of health shall call upon the county sheriff of the HJC/HB 469 Page 15 county in which the defendant is incarcerated and have the defendant transported to facilities designated by the secretary of health for the purpose of conducting the evaluation.
+B. If the secretary of health elects to have the defendant retained at the district court's local facilities, the qualified professional furnished by the state [will] shall visit the local facilities not later than two weeks from the after the evaluation of the defendant is (1)completed, the qualified professional furnished by the state shall be available for deposition to declare his findings.
+The usual rules of evidence governing the use and admission of the deposition shall prevail; and if the secretary of health finds that the (2)qualified professional will be unable to initiate the evaluation within two weeks from the time of service of the court's evaluation order upon the secretary of health, [then] the secretary of health shall call upon the county sheriff of the county in which the defendant is incarcerated and have the defendant transported to facilities designated by the secretary of health for the purpose of conducting the evaluation.

-C. If the secretary of health elects to have the defendant transported to the facilities designated by the secretary of health for the purpose of evaluation, the evaluation shall be commenced as soon as possible after the admission of the defendant to the facility, but, in no event, shall the evaluation be commenced later than seventy-two hours after the admission.
-The defendant, at the conclusion of the evaluation, shall be returned by the county sheriff to the local facilities of the court upon not less than three days' notice.
-After the evaluation is completed, the qualified professional furnished by the state shall be available for deposition to declare his findings.
+C. If the secretary of health elects to have the defendant transported to the facilities designated by the secretary of health for the purpose of evaluation, the evaluation shall be commenced as soon as possible after the admission of the defendant to the facility, but, in no event, shall the evaluation be commenced later than seventy-two hours The defendant, at the conclusion of the after the admission. evaluation, shall be returned by the county sheriff to the local facilities of the court upon not less than three days' After the evaluation is completed, the qualified notice. professional furnished by the state shall be available for deposition to declare his findings.
 The usual rules of evidence governing the use and admissibility of the deposition shall prevail.